 You deserve to work in a space that uplifts your spirit, not one that diminishes it.
 Healing from a toxic workplace isn’t instant, but every small act of self-care and self-awareness helps you realign with your power.

-If you’re in the process of releasing workplace stress, nurture your energy intentionally.
+If you’re in the process of releasing workplace stress, nurture your energy with intention.
 Our Self-Affirmation Candle Collection was designed to help you reconnect with your worth, love, and strength as you reclaim balance in your life.

 Remember: your energy is sacred.
 Protect it like it’s your most valuable asset — because it is.